 Diamonds are the hardest natural substance on Earth yet the oil from the touch of a human finger can cause dirt to collect and make this nearly indestructible gemstone quickly lose its sparkling appeal.
 Here are some tips on cleaning:

-A simple plan to keep your diamond jewelry looking beautiful is to treat it like your dishes, soak it in water with a bit of dishwashing liquid, once or twice a week.
-When you remove the ring from the water use a tooth brush to gently brush your diamond.
+A simple plan to keep your diamond jewellery looking beautiful is to treat it like your dishes, soak it in water with a bit of dishwashing liquid, once or twice a week.
+When you remove the ring from the water using a toothbrush to gently brush your diamond.
 The toothbrush should be new and used only to clean your jewellery.
 Use it to clean hard-to-reach places like the back of the diamond, which collects the most oil and dirt.
 The key to a diamond’s sparkle lies in its facets – which work like a series of many tiny mirrors reflecting light in and out of the stone.
-Regularly cleaning the facets will keep your diamond sparking.
+Regularly cleaning the facets will keep your diamond sparkling.